nami/react-gif-finder/README.md

 # react-gifs

-A simple gif finder and selector built with React and the Giphy API
+A simple gif finder and selector built with React and the Giphy API.

+Note: Giphy API can be rather slow

 ## Scripts